Salmathmullali/django_detailed_study_/README.md

 <li>C → Create → Add new data (e.g., a new user, task, or product).</li>

-Example: INSERT in SQL, or creating a new object in Django (Model.objects.create(...)).
+Example: INSERT in SQL, or creating a new object in Django (Model.objects.create).

 <li>R → Read → Retrieve or view existing data.</li>